-Keeping a reef aquarium in school is a great project.
+Keeping a reef aquarium full of community fish in school is a great project.
 Like any project you get into, a little research goes along way.
 We have 5 reef tanks in our classroom and we are thinking about adding a sixth tank.
-I have compiled 10 fish to add to a reef tank that will be easy to establish to your tank.
+I have compiled 10 community fish to add to a reef tank that will be easy to establish to your tank.
 This is Romans top 10 favorites for a reef tank.

 Tangs are a great fish for any saltwater tank, most of them are pretty docile.
 And they are great maintenance fish they LOVE algae they will eat the algae off of your rocks and will clear your coral of any pests or micro organisms.
 They come in various colors so many its insane you may know one as Casper he is a white tang belonging to World Wide Corals, my favorites are the powder brown and powder blue tangs.

 All though these fish are calm and peaceful they still carry some great colors!
 The yellow clown goby could be a solid bright yellow while the other could perhaps be a citrus green and red striped clown goby.
 However when being that size there are some problems they can hide in small places where you can’t see them for sometime.
 But they will add great diversity to your tank.

 Many wrasse start out small and grow large, but some grow to the size of your tank.
 These fish have many patterns with very bright colors.
 This is the best part about them they tend to have very small shapes in large groups with bright colors when focused on fully show their beauty.
 Fun Fact is majority of these wrasse tend to hide in the sand to escape predators at night so do be afraid if you don’t see them sometimes.